xayanide/heldrapidclicker/README.md

 - Hold your left mouse button to rapidly perform left-clicks with `10ms` of delay in between by default.
 In CPS tests, it can click as fast up to 60 CPS or more!
 - Toggle the macro on or off with the keyboard shortcut `CTRL + E`, this is configurable!
 - System tray icon and tooltip text that appears when hovered.
 This indicates whether the macro is turned on or off.
-- A cursor tooltip that appears at the bottom right of the user's cursor right after the macro is toggled.
+- A tooltip text that appears at the bottom right of the user's cursor right after the macro is toggled.

 ### Credits
 - https://www.autohotkey.com/docs/v2